AmberJBlue/ethics-and-digital-humanism/README.md

 [![Made With Love](https://img.shields.io/badge/Made%20With-Love-orange.svg)](https://github.com/chetanraj/awesome-github-badges)

 # Ethics and Digital Humanism Resources
-### The world is becoming more and more dependant on technology and along with that comes a list of undeniable ethical and societal implications.
+### The world is becoming more and more dependent on technology and along with that comes a list of undeniable ethical and societal implications.
 Let's make sure we get it right!

 ## Contents
 <!-- - [About](#about) -->